With Asite, you can publish multiple revisions to any project file you can access.

 Scenario 1 - If the file selected for publishing has the same name as the previous revision

-In such a scenario, the 'Doc Ref' value cannot be changed as the field will become non-editable as shown above.
-When entering a revision number in such cases, you can mouse over the 'Rev' field and find the revision number of the previous file revision.
-You can then enter other necessary details and continue uploading the file revision.
-You can click here for detailed help.
+In this scenario, the 'Doc Ref' value cannot be changed as the field becomes non-editable, as illustrated above.
+When entering a revision number under these circumstances, you may hover over the 'Rev' field to view the revision number of the previous file version.
+Provide any other necessary details and continue publishing the file revision.
+To learn how to publish files with attribute details, please click here.

 Scenario 2 - If the file selected for publishing has a different name than the previous revision